ChandSuma/self-reflection-catalog/README.md

 - Are there any beliefs that I have that are limiting me?
 - What do I want for my life? (after all, if you don’t know what you want, how do you expect to get there?)
 - When am I at my best?

+## Personal Development
+### Mindfulness
+- What am I most grateful for today?
+- What's the best thing that happened today?
+- What inspired me today?
+- What made the day special for me?
+- What made me smile today?

+### Learning
+###

 ## Health
 ### Sleep